antonholmberg/empty-state-spinner/README.md

 # Empty State Spinner

-So usually when i see people talk about spinners i see people hating on them.
+So usually when I see people talk about spinners I see people hating on them.
 I actually quite enjoy the built in spinner.
-The only feature i was missing was an initial empty state for the spinner.
+The only feature I was missing was an initial empty state for the spinner.

 So this is my attempt at not re-inventing the spinner but rather extending it with an initial (optional) empty state.